 One of the more common mistakes new homeowners make is not planning for the lighting in their homes.
 It’s an element that will decide how well the other elements of the home’s design will look throughout the day and night.

-Proper lighting can change colours that make up the interior design and make it more or less attractive.
+Proper lighting can change colors that make up the interior design and make it more or less attractive.
 At the same time, you need to consider the implications of inefficient lighting for your power bill.

 Homeowners should always strive to increase the amount of natural lighting in their homes.
 More natural sunlight means less power used and a much nicer view throughout the day.
 For night lighting, LED lights are considered optimal.
 They use minimal power and provide nice and bright illumination for your home.